riro16chacha/my-phase-one-project/README.md

 It showcases all products available as well as grouping the products together according to their category and allows a user to book an item.
 The main objective is to reduce congestion in shops and save customers time as they dont have to go around the shop looking for an item.

-#Installation
+#Installation.
-1.Create a Git Hub account or if you have one log into it and clone the repository to ur local machine.
+Create a Git Hub account or if you have one log into it and clone the repository to ur local machine.
 To clone, use this link git@github.com:riro16chacha/myProject.github.io.git make sure to type git clone on your terminal before pasting the link.